A Psychological Icepack for the Examination Fever

 Own the Prep

 Think of your exams as a short-term creative project.
 Do your best to make the preparation as interesting as possible.
-If you’re a theatre buff who doesn’t like History, Akbar’s Empire is your next script.
-A dancer who was told Maths is not your thing?
+If you’re a theatre buff who doesn’t like history, Akbar’s empire is your next script.
+A dancer who was told mathematics is not your thing?
 Well, 5-6-7-8 your way into those formulas!
-A brain that can retain choreography is smart enough to solve an equation (it’s Science, your Cerebellum knows what we mean).
+A brain that can retain choreography is smart enough to solve an equation (it’s science, your cerebellum knows what we mean).

 Schedule Mandatory Breaks

 The average adolescent’s concentration span is about forty minutes.
 Don’t stretch your study sessions beyond an hour in one go, or you’ll invite counter-productivity, which in turn, lays the seed for procrastination.

 Give those forty minutes your hundred percent, and take a five-to-ten-minute break wherein you drink water, or grab a snack, take a short walk, stretch, etc. based on what your body needs at that moment.

 Here’s the golden rule, don’t sacrifice your sleep.
 Your cognitive faculties become compromised when your brain hasn’t had adequate rest.
 Additionally, your body will need an extra day to recover from a sleepless night, and that could interfere with your next exam!